Interstitial Pages for Intent

 Reporting on Intent Paths

 Because each intent path routes to a separate collector, your reports are already segmented.
-The new customer collector report shows new customer lead volume and conversion.
-The service collector report shows service request volume.
+The new customer collector report shows new customer lead volume and conversion; the service collector report shows service request volume.
 Compare them over time to understand which intent path generates more volume — and optimize accordingly.

 ✓ Multi-location reporting